Surgery Checklist Reduces Surgery Deaths

 It is almost frustrating to read an article like this.
 System Improvements has been teaching these exact principles for 20 years.
 Now, the World Health Organization funds a study that repeats exactly what our TapRooT® investigators would find if they had conducted their own investigation.
 In fact, after reading the article, I’d swear the author had just attended a TapRooT® Course.
 You can scan through this article and attach the TapRooT® root causes directly to his individual statements.

 Luckily, I’m more of an optimist.
-This study proves that we can make a difference and save lives right now.
+This study proves we can make a difference and save lives.
 Even the most basic TapRooT® investigations have the opportunity to find and correct these types of relatively simple mistakes.
 All we have to do is find the root causes!

 New England Journal of Medicine article: